insomnimus/gerp/readme.md

 -	Not as universal as grep, since you can find grep on pretty much any UNIX-based os by default.
 -	Does not respect your .gitignore files yet, told you it was dumb.

+### Does gerp ship with shell autocompletions?

+Yes indeed, run `gerp --help-completions` for the instructions.

 ### I want to uninstall gerp, how do i do it?

 No hard feelings, here's how: